Governance

 Health, Safety, Security and Environmental Policy

 Petro Matad’s Health, Safety, Security and Environmental Policy requires that executive management and all employees are committed to the welfare of all, and it further requires that contractors conduct their services in line with the company’s Policies.
-The company understands that its people are its greatest asset and success can only be achieved by ensuring their welfare and wellbeing.
+The company understands that its people are its greatest asset, and success can only be achieved by ensuring their welfare and wellbeing.

 The specific objectives of Petro Matad’s HSSE Policy are to: